 0.5 Unit.
 1.5 lab hrs/wk.
-No prerequisite.
-Corequisites: NE 210, 212, 214, and 216.
-Must be enrolled in the COM Registered Nursing Program.
+Prerequisite: NE 102.
+To enroll in this course, students must be enrolled in the COM Registered Nursing Program.

-In this course, second-year registered nursing students (Level III) engage in critical thinking and problem solving while learning and practicing advanced assessment and technical skills fundamental to professional nursing across the lifespan in the safety of a simulated clinical environment.
-Emphasis is placed on integrating the use of the nursing process, communication and documentation skills, client care management skills, and critical thinking and problem solving skills through the use of clinical simulations and case scenarios.
+This course provides opportunities for second-year registered nursing students (Level III) to engage in critical thinking and problem solving while learning and practicing advanced assessment and technical skills fundamental to professional nursing across the lifespan in the safety of a simulated clinical environment.
+Includes instruction to provide and reinforce theory and explain the context of the skill, skill demonstrations, and the opportunity for guided student practice.
+In addition to the achievement of technical skill competency, emphasis is placed on integrating the use of the nursing process, communication and documentation skills, client care management skills, and critical thinking and problem solving skills through the use of clinical simulations and case scenarios.
 (CSU)